-Our recent MysteryByte introduced the long-running debate about the death of Army Private LaVena Johnson, was it death or suicide?
+Our recent MysteryByte introduced the long-running debate about the death of Army Private LaVena Johnson, was it murder or suicide?

 That’s all part of a larger question, and a problem, perhaps a scandal, with rape in the military.
 Former Colonel Ann Wright says that if the service employed truth in recruiting, very few women would sign up: “Warning!
 Statistics show that one in every three women will be raped at some time during their military service.”